HailsonJunior/kubernetes-ansible/README.md

 ...
 ```

-If you have created or not the instances using Terraform files from this repository will be needed to edit the Ansible inventory file replacing the IPs ```kubernetes-ansible/simple-three-node-cluster/inventory.ini``` according to your environment.
-If you have created using Terraform files from this repository you have to put the public IPs of the instances created that can be visualized in AWS console.
+If you have created or not the instances using Terraform files from this repository will be needed to edit the Ansible inventory file replacing the IPs in ```kubernetes-ansible/simple-three-node-cluster/inventory.ini``` according to your environment.
+If you have created using Terraform files from this repository you have to put the instances public IPs that can be visualized in AWS console.
 If you are not using Terraform files from this repository it will also be necessary to edit ```kubernetes-ansible/simple-three-node-cluster/roles/prepare-environment/defaults/main.yml``` file.

 - kubernetes-ansible/simple-three-node-cluster/inventory.ini
 ```bash